K-Wu/K-Wu.github.io/_pages/mentorship.md

 - Exchange ideas and learn from your mentor and other collaborators
 - Get advice from your senior peers applying to grad school, coursework, or anything
 - Gain advice and recognition from active professors and/or full-time researchers in the projects
+- Learn about the eminent concerns and vision companies, e.g., HPE, Amazon, etc., in our collaborations have

 From my side, when seeking to become a mentor, I expect the following benefits.

-- Exchange ideas; improve thinking and thoughts on my projects through discussing and advocating.
+- Exchange ideas; improve thinking and thoughts on my projects through discussing and advocating
     - Even learning by teaching is more effective than learning by oneself.
 - Get some manpower while my advisor is not admitting new graduate students
 - Joyfulness when tutoring my younger peers